In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is behavioural experiments.

 For beliefs that have built up over years, doing a behavioural experiment or two obviously isn’t going to make them change overnight.
 It’s a tool in the toolbox that may be useful for some people, and may not be for others.

-While I’m a logical-minded person, and this appeals to me on that level, with my own particular brand of crazy, I don’t tend to make a lot of predictions, and when I do, it tends to relate continuation of already established patterns.
+While I’m a logical-minded person, and this appeals to me on that level, with my own particular brand of crazy, I don’t tend to make a lot of predictions.
+When I do, it tends to relate continuation of already established patterns of outcomes.
 While I occasionally get some physical anxiety symptoms with my depression, I don’t avoid doing things because of anxiety.
-I avoid situations that repeatedly produce dysphoria, but I don’t need a behavioural experiment to confirm it because it’s already been confirmed; the issue is what to do about it, not whether it’s true.
+I avoid situations that repeatedly produce dysphoria, but I don’t need a behavioural experiment to confirm it; it’s already been confirmed; the issue is what to do about it, not whether it’s true.

 Have you ever done behavioural experiments?
 How did that turn out?